 Green Bean, Tomato, and Feta Salad Oreganato ~ Kalyn’s Kitchen

 Tabbouleh Salad with Freekah and Feta ~ Rachel Cooks

 Mary’s Spring Mix Salad with Feta and Pine Nuts ~ Kalyn’s Kitchen

 Greek Chicken Salad with Greek Tomato Dressing ~ Created by Diane

-American Greek Salad
+American Greek Salad (with Lettuce)

-(Below are the amounts I'd use for two salads.
+(Makes about 4 servings.
 Adjust the amounts of each ingredient for how many people you are serving and your own preferences.)

 1/4 cup purchased vinaigrette dressing